-Duan Wu Jie (Dragon Boat Festival) is coming up on May 30 this year, which means you will see sticky rice dumplings everywhere in East Asia and Southeast Asia.
+Duan Wu Jie (Dragon Boat Festival) usually is celebrated in May or June (depending on the Chinese Lunar Calendar), which means you will see sticky rice dumplings everywhere in East Asia and Southeast Asia.
 I talked more about the dragon boat festival on my other savory sticky rice dumplings /bak cang.
 Both kee cang and bak cang are commonly seen on this special day.

 I love eating kee chang as a kid because there’s nothing bring more joy than dipping the dumplings in a bowl of sugar!
 Biting into that crunchy sugar and sticky bouncy dumplings is pure foodgasm (so the husband said!)

 Alkaline dumplings are usually made in smaller size (bite size) and so you can imagine how easily I could pop these babies in my mouth without thinking much.
 Glutinous rice is pretty “filling” though, so really 4 of these guys and they sure filled me up.